Chamra Linda

-Chamra Linda is an Indian politician and social activist who has significantly contributed to tribal welfare and social justice in Jharkhand.
-He is the current Minister of Scheduled Tribe, Scheduled Caste, and Backward Class Welfare in the Government of Jharkhand.
-As a leader representing the Bishunpur constituency in the Jharkhand Legislative Assembly, Linda is affiliated with the Jharkhand Mukti Morcha (JMM), a political party dedicated to safeguarding the rights of indigenous communities and the socially disadvantaged.
+Chamra Linda is an Indian politician and social activist based on Jharkhand.
+He is politically affiliated with the Jharkhand Mukti Morcha (JMM) and a member to the Jharkhand legislative assembly from Bishunpur constituency since 2009.
+He is also current Minister of Scheduled Tribe, Scheduled Caste, and Backward Class Welfare in the Government of Jharkhand.

 Early life and education

-Born and raised in the Bishunpur block of Gumla district, Jharkhand, Chamra Linda belongs to a tribal family with a rich cultural heritage.
-His early education inspired a deep commitment to social causes and tribal upliftment.
-He initially pursued engineering at the prestigious Birla Institute of Technology, Mesra, but discontinued his studies to prioritise his family's welfare.
+Born and raised in the Bishunpur block of Gumla district, Jharkhand, Chamra Linda belongs to a tribal family.
+He enrolled at Birla Institute of Technology, Mesra for engineering, but discontinued his studies to prioritise his family's welfare.
 Linda later earned a Bachelor of Arts degree from Ranchi College in 1993.

 Political career

-As the Minister for Scheduled Tribe, Scheduled Caste, and Backward Class Welfare, Linda has been at the forefront of policy-making to uplift marginalised communities.
+Linda has been focused on policy-making to uplift marginalised communities.
 His efforts focus on education, health, and livelihood initiatives designed to improve the socio-economic conditions of the state's disadvantaged groups.
 Under his leadership, programs addressing land rights, traditional craftsmanship preservation, and employment opportunities have seen notable progress.